The 11 Types of Editing You Need for Your Content

 I may write and edit articles for a living, but that doesn’t mean I trust myself to catch every mistake in something that I wrote, especially if I proofread at the last minute.
 I need a fresh pair of eyes familiar with different types of editing for that.

 Editing helps you create the best version of your content possible.
-The perspective and expertise of a content editor is invaluable, especially if you are planning on showing your content to a lot of people.
+The perspective and expertise of a content editor are invaluable, especially if you are planning on showing your content to a lot of people.
 The extra work before publishing can save you from public embarrassment, but more importantly, it enhances what you have already written.
 Whatever type of editing you choose, it’s a win-win situation.

 The Different Types of Editing